Schools Performances

 POV (NSW)

-Bub is 11-years old and obsessed with documentary filmmaking.
-In the aftermath of her family breakdown, Bub turns to dramatised re-enactments to get to the truth.
+aftermath of her family breakdown, she turns to dramatised re-enactments

 Content suitability: This performance is best suited to ages 15+

-Contains discussions of mental illness, Bipolar Affective Disorder, and themes of suicide
+Contains discussions of mental illness, Bipolar Affective Disorder and themes of suicide

 Schools Show: Thu 12 Feb